mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 provider credentials as normal.
 For example, for S3, you can set the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables, use an IAM role, or configure a default profile in ``~/.aws/credentials``.
-See `Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_ for more info.

 .. important::
     Access credentials and configuration for the artifact storage location are configured *once during server initialization* in the place